Aylsworth History, Family Crest & Coats of Arms

 The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
 Among these immigrants were the ancestors of the Aylsworth family, who lived in Warwickshire where they were first established as Lords of the Manor of Kineton.

 Early Origins of the Aylsworth family

 The surname Aylsworth was first found in Warwickshire where they held a family seat as Lords of the Manor of Kineton.
 Conjecturally they are descended from a Norman noble who occupied this manor at the time of the taking of the Domesday Book, a survey of England initiated by Duke William of Normandy after his conquest of England at Hastings in 1066 A.D.
 This Norman held his land from the King, and the estates were originally called Quintone, a market village.

-Important Dates for the Aylsworth family
+Early History of the Aylsworth family

 This web page shows only a small excerpt of our Aylsworth research.
 Another 101 words (7 lines of text) are included under the topic Early Aylsworth History in all our PDF Extended History products and printed products wherever possible.